-Today, I am sharing my How to Make Stovetop Beef Bone Broth video, which provides you with a full-length 45+ minute, cooking school class tutorial.
-This helpful recipe video shows detailed instructions for beginners.
+Today, I am sharing How to Make Stovetop Beef Bone Broth with a full-length 45-minute cooking school class tutorial.
+This helpful recipe video shows detailed instructions for beginners, and it’s a companion to the beef bone broth recipe in my bestselling book, The Modern Pioneer Cookbook.

 And if you’re an experienced cook and don’t have a slow cooker or multi-cooker pressure cooker like the Instant Pot, this video will give you tips and techniques on how to make gelatinous beef bone broth on your stovetop.